Sunleys/Sunleys_Art-Audio/README.md

-# Art & Audio

 ![](http://subirimagen.me/uploads/20170606143530.png)

 Hi!
-I’m Maria Teresa Miranda, the art and audio leader of the DuckDev team.
-My contribution in this project has been the following one:
+I’m Teresa Miranda, the art and audio director of DuckDev.
+My contribution in our last project, A Link Between Ages, have been the following one:

+# Art & Audio

 ## Art

 - Making decisions about the art of maps
 - Making decisions about the art of the characters
-- Create sprite sheet and xml document of the enemies
+- Creating sprite sheet and xml document of the enemies
-- Create maps from Tiled
+- Creating maps from Tiled

 ### Maps
 #### Kakariko Village